CellMicroMechanics/Easy-to-use_TFM_package/README.md

 2. Bayesian Fourier Transform Traction Cytometry, which is an improved method for automatic, robust traction calculation.

-See the User Manual and Refs. (a,b) for details.
+See the User Manual for details on program usage.

 Yunfei Huang and Benedikt Sabass, 2019.